hubertli1991/Picturegram/README.md

   return topSeven;
 };
 ````
-The idea is to rank all the matched objects based on length and then pick out and order the seven shortest objects.
-The shorter the object the greater the match percentage.
+The idea is to rank all the matched objects based on length and then pick out the seven "shortest" objects.
+The "shorter" the object, the greater the match percentage.
 I am also giving preference to users over hashtags.
 I do this by doubling the length of hashtags.
-This way, users will usually show up earlier in the search index.
+This way, users will usually show up higher in the search index.

 ### Arrow Key Navigation